Year of production of your piano

 WHERE CAN I FIND THE SERIAL NUMBER FOR PIANOS?

 The serial number is usually easy to find without major disassembly of the piano.
-First, open the top cover of the piano, the serial number is usually located on the cast iron plate, on the inside of the case on the right or left or on the soundboard under the strings.
-Here are some photo examples of where the serial number can be found on the instrument.
+First open the top cover of the piano, the serial number is usually found on the cast iron plate, on the inside of the case on the right or left, sometimes stamped on the upper edges, or on the soundboard under the strings.
 Sometimes - especially if the instrument has not been properly restored - the serial number has been removed and can only be found very hidden (on the keyboard frame, on individual components of the piano, etc.).
 The serial number of the action of well-known manufacturers such as Renner or Schwander can also be used to determine the period of manufacture.

 You can open the top front cover by folding open the top cover and then releasing the catch on the inside on the right and left by simply turning the small pieces of wood attached there.
 You can then remove the upper front cover forwards.
 If lights are attached, make sure that they do not hit the cover and cause scratches when removing and installing them.